Collard greens fresh from the garden or purchased in the grocery store should be washed in hot, salty water to get rid of debris and insects.

 If pork is not your thing, consider using smoked turkey wings.

-A splash of Liquid Smoke adds an amazing smoky flavor.
+A splash of Liquid Smoke adds fantastic smoky flavor.

 I use Wright’s Liquid Smoke because it contains water and natural hickory smoke concentrate.
 No preservatives.